fiberseq/fibertools-rs/docs/footprint.md

 ## Description of output columns

-The footprinting output table is a tab-separated file with the following columns:
+The footprinting output table is a tab-separated file with the same number of entries as the input BED file and the following columns:

 | Column               | Description                                                        |